 An extended deep freeze, with record low temperatures, iced over the Susquehanna River.

 That was followed by a quick switch to temperatures in the 40 – 50 degree F. range.
-And the thaw was accompanied by heavy and steady rains.

 The combination partially broke up the river ice and swept it into jams, and up onto the shore in spots.